DartCaller/darts-recognition/README.md

-# darts-recognition
+# Darts Recognition
-Python image processing to extract the dart score from images
+Image processing to extract the dart score from images in python